mikepqr/algorithms/6042j/notes/04-numbertheory.md

 known, so this is of little practical use.

 One shortcut to computing φ(n) is if you know the _distinct_ prime factors of n, p1, p2 ... pj.
-Without proof, it so happens that
+Then it is possible to show:

     φ(n) = n(1-1/p1)(1-1/p2)...(1-1/pj)